mehrdadmoradi124/Automatic-classification-of-defective-photovoltaic-module-cells-implementation/README.md

 # Automatic-classification-of-defective-photovoltaic-module-cells-in-electroluminescence-images_paper_implementation
+## Use the model
+In model.py you can find the architecture.
+In augment.py you can find the augmentation module and in train.py you can find the training and change the parameters like epoch number.
 ## Model details
 The code for Automatic classification of defective photovoltaic module cells in electroluminescence images paper This is the implementation of the deep regression model described in the paper by [Deitsch, S., Christlein, V., Berger, S., Buerhop-Lutz, C., Maier, A., Gallwitz, F., & Riess, C. (2019).
 Automatic classification of defective photovoltaic module cells in electroluminescence images.
 Solar Energy, 185, 455–468. https://doi.org/10.1016/j.solener.2019.02.067].